 corporate events etc.

-An established solo Celtic harpist, Chris has recorded numerous albums and has worked as a freelance professional musician for over 28 years with Celtic harp as his main instrument, specialising particularly in traditional celtic music including much Irish, Welsh, and Scottish material and also some Breton , Manx and Cornish music, and also some original material and live improvised music.
+An established solo Celtic harpist, Chris has recorded numerous albums and has worked as a freelance professional musician for over 29 years with Celtic harp as his main instrument, specialising particularly in traditional Celtic music including much Irish, Welsh, and Scottish material and also some Breton , Manx and Cornish music, and also some original material and live improvised music.

-For weddings & corporate bookings, Chris can also offer a selection
+For weddings & corporate bookings, Chris can also offer a large selection

 of popular music on the harp as an alternative to the trad.
 Celtic material,

 or in addition to it.

 He also has a set of early/medieval music.

 Chris has performed in widely varied venues including arts centres, concert

 halls, theatres, arts festivals, folk festivals, castles, hotels, museums, folk